karaoc/dayz.test/[Modding]-Modders-Support-and-Requests.md

 # Mod conflitcs
-**You are the author** of this mod in conflict in some way with expansion, [please open a issue](https://github.com/salutesh/DayZ-Expansion-Scripts/issues) or contact LieutenantMaster#9023 on discord (DM recommended) with the following informations:
+If **you are the author** of this mod in conflict in some way with expansion, [please open a issue](https://github.com/salutesh/DayZ-Expansion-Scripts/issues) or contact LieutenantMaster#9023 on discord (DM recommended) with the following informations:
 - Steam workshop link of your mod
 - Describe your issue
 - Steps to reproduce the issue if needed